 Symptoms can include confusion, seizures, or loss of consciousness.
 Untreated, heatstroke can lead to organ failure, a coma, or death.

 What is Sunstroke?

 There are two terms that refer to the same condition.
-Heatstroke (or sunstroke) happens when the body can no longer maintain a temperature of under 105° F when exposed to hot weather.
-People almost always have warning symptoms before heatstroke, yet sometimes they do not pay attention or, are not able to make appropriate changes in what is going on.
+Heatstroke (or sunstroke) happens when the body can no longer maintain a temperature of under 105° F. People almost always have warning symptoms before heatstroke, yet sometimes they do not pay attention or, are not able to make appropriate changes in what is going on.

 So, these two terms can be used for the condition.
 However, I found that heatstroke seems to be the more widely used term.

 So, Can I Have A Heatstroke While Skiing?

 Actually, yes you can.
 While we normally worry about staying warm when on the snow, there are conditions that would make the perfect storm for heatstroke to happen.

 When skiing, heat can build up in your body and catch you by surprise.
 As you are in the cold when skiing, some of us tend to not be as careful of clothing fit.
 The layers of clothing under ski gear can fit too snugly and body heat can’t escape.

 If you have overprepared for the cold, and get caught on an unexpectedly warm day the heat will build faster.

 If you have sunburn on your face and neck, your body may not be cooling efficiently.